AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/troubleshoot.md

 If your code uses App Builder [State](https://github.com/adobe/aio-lib-state) or [Files](https://github.com/adobe/aio-lib-files) SDKs, you cannot use `aio app dev` to debug it.
 The reason is that State and Files services have additional security which limits calls from outside of Adobe Runtime actions.
 Your action code is run on localhost, which is not authorized to access the out-of-the-box cloud storage behind State and Files SDKs.

-Note: This is not a problem if you configure the State or Files SDKs to connect to your own cloud storage, for example Cosmos DB.
+Note: This is not a problem if you configure the State or Files SDKs to connect to your own cloud storage, for example [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/).

 ## NodeJS with Mac M1 chip